inexorgame-obsolete/blog-data/post/2015/08-17-new-services.md

 ## What's currently being worked on
 We are working also on many new features directly for the players, a few examples are

-* A HTML5 based new GUI
+* A HTML5 based new UI
 * Completly customizable client (via JavaScript)
 * [New sound system](https://github.com/inexor-game/code/issues/205)